 Vega de San Mateo

 The next fairytale town: Vega de San Mateo

 After some more driving comes the next town, Vega de San Mateo.
-Vega is a lively small town and really high up in the mountains.
-The clouds almost hang above the town.
-In fact this is the highest point of the drive and after this the road is going down.
+Vega is a lively little town and already really high up in the mountains.
+You will notice that from the clouds hanging above the town.
+In fact, this is the highest point of the drive and after this it’s only down the hill.

 Las Palmas Mountain Trip: Teror

 The next town Teror is the island’s religious capital and the home of Nuestra senora del Pino, the patron saint of the island.
 That makes Teror the place pilgrims from all over Gran Canaria come.
 So have a look at the church that has a great importance for the locals, and also see the town’s old quarters around it.

 And why not sit down and have lunch or coffee in one of the restaurants around the market place?